bryanwayb/js-html/README.md

 	optimize: false,
 	minify: false,
 	context: undefined,
-	filename: undefined
+	filename: undefined,
+	isolate: true
 }
 ```
-Probably the only options that needs explanation are `context` and `filename`.
+Probably the only options that need explanations are `context`, `filename`, and `isolate`.

 `context` expects an object and allows for passing of additional global variables that JsHtml scripts can use.
 This also allows for some scripts to share context objects, depending on what variables to make available to them.

 `filename` sets the name of the file to be used when running the JsHtml script.
 This should be set to an absolute path and is useful for scripts that require `__dirname` or `__filename` to be set.

+`isolate` is a bool that, when `true`, will execute the JsHtml script in a separate context from the calling context, at the cost of a slight amount of execution overhead by the JavaScript engine.
+If speed is important and context separation isn't a worry, you can disable this.

 **jshtml.script().setOptions(options)** - Set options (see above) for the `jshtml.script` object.